13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ~$ git clone https://github.com/13o-bbr-bbq/Broken_LLM_Integration_App.git
 ```

-3. Create a `.env` file.
+3. Create a `.env` file for backend.
-Construct a configuration file for the Broken Chatbot.
+Construct a configuration file for backend of Broken Chatbot.
 Refer to the example provided below.

 ```bash